solaranamnesis/herbert-augustus-strong/the-syrian-goddess/full-text-english.md

 They sacrifice bulls and cows alike and goats and sheep;* pigs alone, which they abominate, are neither sacrificed nor eaten.
 Others look on swine without disgust, but as holy animals.* Of birds the dove seems the most holy to them,* nor do they think it right to harm these birds, and if anyone have harmed them unknowingly they are unholy for that day, and so when the pigeons dwell with the men they enter their rooms and commonly feed on the ground.

+*) No actual act of sacrifice is represented in Hittite art, though at Eyuk and Malâtia goats and rams are seen led to the altar of the god.
+The general subject of burnt sacrifice and holocausts among the Semites is discussed fully by Rob.-Smith, _op. cit._, 10.
+11., and numerous special rites of extreme interest are described by Frazer, _op. cit._ On the sacred animals of Asia Minor, see also Ramsay, _Relig. of Asia Minor, op. cit._, pp. 114, _etc._

+*) On the sanctity and abhorrence of the pig, see especially, Ramsay, _op. cit._ p.
+115 b, and _Hist.
+Geog. of Asia Minor_, p.
+32, where he points out that the Halys River divided these two points of view.
+See also Robertson-Smith, _op. cit._ pp. 153, 392, n., 448; and the discussion of his theory of Adonis as a swine-god by Farnell, _Cults_, p.
+645. For the swine in connection with the Cult of Set in Egypt, _cf._ Newberry, in _Klio_, 12.
+(1912), p.
+397 ff.

+*) _Cf._ also § 16.
+This statement is confirmed by Xenophon, _Anabasis_, 1.
+4. 9.
+According to Ælian (_Nat.
+Ann._ 4.
+2), the dove was an especially sacred companion to Astarte, and this is borne out by archaic clay figurines of the goddess from Phœnicia, Asia Minor, Rhodes, Delos, Athens and Etruria.
+These are ascribed to "Aphrodite" by Fürtwangler (Roscher's _Lexikon f.
+Griech. u.
+Röm.
+Mythologie_, p.
+410, _q. v._); but are indistinguishable as to character and provenance from the original deity. (_Cf._ also Ed.
+Meyer, in the same, art.
+Astarte.)
+In Babylonian and Assyrian art and mythology the bird does not seem to appear in the same inseparable association with Ishtar, though we have the suggestive passage: "Like a lonely dove, I rest" (Pinches, _op. cit._, col. 3. ll.
+1, 2).
+On this point Mr. L. W. King writes: "In the earlier periods there is no evidence that a bird was associated with Ishtar, and I have little doubt that the association was a comparatively late addition to her cult.
+Of course the myth of the Allatu bird is early, but can hardly be connected with the symbolic or votive bird under her Phœnician form" (Letter dated Sept.
+7, 1912).
+Diodorus relates how the child Semiramis was fed by doves, and how eventually she took flight to heaven in the appearance of this bird.
+In Hittite art of Asia Minor, however, the bird appears in association with the enshrined Goddess-mother, at Yarre (_Jour.
+Hell.
+Stud._ 19. fig. 4), at Fraktin (Fig. 7), and in two carvings from Marash (_L.
+H._, pp. 119, 151, 164).
+In glyptic art the evidence of association is confirmatory (see Hayes Ward, _Seal Cylinders of Western Asia_, pp. 293, _etc._, especially Nos.
+898, 904, 908, 943).
+With the naked goddess, who may be of Syrian origins (_ibid._ p.
+162), and is found represented on a sculpture of Carchemish (_L.
+H._, p.
+128), but not elsewhere on Hittite monuments, the bird appears only sporadically.
+Among the Semites the pigeon was peculiarly sacred (Robertson-Smith, _op. cit._ p.
+294), and sacrificed only on special occasions (_ibid._ p.
+219; _cf._ also Leviticus 19.
+4, 49; Numbers, 6.
+10).
+The sacred character of the bird does not seem to survive in any form.

 ### 55. Tonsure and other Customs of Pilgrims.

 I will speak, too, about those who come to these sacred meetings and of what they do.
 As soon as a man comes to Hierapolis he shaves his head and his eyebrows;* afterwards he sacrifices a sheep* and cuts up its flesh and eats it; he then lays the fleece on the ground, places his knee on it, but puts the feet and head of the animal on his own head and at the same time he prays that the gods may vouchsafe to receive him, and he promises a greater victim hereafter.
 When this is performed he crowns his head with a garland and the heads of all those engaged in the same procession.
 Starting from his house he passes into the road, previously bathing himself and drinking cold water.
 He always sleeps on the ground, for he may not enter his bed till the completion of his journey.

+*) _Cf._ § 60.

+*) _Cf._ especially Rob.-Smith, _op. cit._ p.
+477 ff.

 ### 56. Tonsure and other Customs of Pilgrims.